Sechseläutenplatz: Since the Middle Ages

-In the late European Middle Ages, the Sechseläutenplatz area was the location of the former military harbour of the city of Zürich, part of the Stadelhoferbollwerk bastion on the Lake Zürich shore.
+In the late European Middle Ages, the Sechseläutenplatz area was the location of the former military harbour of the city of Zurich, part of the Stadelhoferbollwerk bastion on the Lake Zurich shore.
 The former Stadelhofer bulwark was built as part of the fourth city fortifications in 1643 AD, its bastion built partly into the lake.
 In 1673, the Stadelhofen ravelin was attached.
 These fortifications, which had become obsolete, were completely demolished in 1837–38.